-I fasted for many reasons.
+I spent the day in prayer for many reasons.
 I felt disconnected from God and disconnected from people.
-I prayed an earnest prayer for God to do whatever he needed to do to help me to reconnect with him.
-You see about 20 years earlier I had been a devoted follower of Christ.
-I had even picked up my life in North Carolina and moved it to Washington DC to be part of a church expansion.
+I prayed earnestly for God to do whatever he needed to do to help me to reconnect with Him.
+About 20+ years earlier I had been a devoted follower of Christ.
+I had picked up my life in North Carolina and moved it to Washington DC to be part of a church expansion.